aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 - first OOP lang
 - using computers for simulation
 - coroutines: subprograms that are allowed to restart at the position where they previously stopped
-- class construct, prelude to OOP, data abstractions
+- class construct, OOP, data abstractions

 https://www.quora.com/What-are-the-main-differences-between-Simula-and-Smalltalk